DKotzer/card-games/README.md

 ## Roadmap

-- [ ] Fix War
-  - change cards to face down at bottom of deck after hand
-  - remove shuffle
-  - add notification modals
 - [ ] Finishing Touches on Blackjack
   - [ ] Fix the card counting function to work with multiple decks
-  - Add in a button for the already existing choose deck size function
+  - [ ] Add in a button for the already existing choose deck size function
+  - [ ] Add option to split hand
+- [ ] Fix War
+  - [ ] change cards to face down at bottom of deck after hand
+  - [ ] remove shuffle
+  - [ ] add notification modals
-- [] Add a Poker game to the game room
+- [ ] Add a Poker game to the game room

 See the [open issues](https://github.com/DKotzer/card-games/issues) for a full list of proposed features (and known issues).